Blackhawks–Blues rivalry: Background

+During the early part of the Original Six era, the Blackhawks considered St. Louis a secondary market and occasionally played regular season games at St. Louis Arena, but by the time the NHL began to seriously consider expansion the Blackhawks owners insisted that St. Louis be awarded a franchise.
+They wanted to unload the St. Louis Arena, which they still owned but had not been well-maintained, and no longer needed St. Louis as a secondary market.
+So intense was their influence that the NHL formally awarded St. Louis a franchise without even receiving a formal bid from any prospective ownership group.
+The Blues were admitted to the NHL via the 1967 NHL expansion.

-The Blackhawks are an Original Six team, while the Blues entered play in the 1967 expansion.
-The long-standing bitter rivalry between sports fans from Chicago and St. Louis, which are separated by 300 miles, as seen in the Cardinals–Cubs rivalry in Major League Baseball, has led to the Blackhawks and Blues to have an intense hatred for each other.
-The two teams have been in the same division since 1970 (Western 1970–74, Smythe 1974–81, Norris 1981–93, Central 1993–present).
+The long-standing bitter rivalry between sports fans from Chicago and St. Louis, which are separated by 300 miles, as seen in the Cardinals–Cubs rivalry in Major League Baseball (MLB), has led to the Blackhawks and Blues to have an intense hatred for each other.
+Other than the 2020–21 season in which St. Louis played in the temporarily realigned West Division, the two teams have been in the same division since 1970 (West in 1970–1974, Smythe in 1974–1981, Norris in 1981–1993, and Central since 1993).
 They also qualified for the playoffs together every season from 1980 to 1997.
-Every Norris Division Final from 1982 to 1993 involved either the Blackhawks or Blues, or both teams, except for 1987, when the Detroit Red Wings faced the Toronto Maple Leafs.
+Every Norris Division final from 1982 to 1993 involved either the Blackhawks or Blues, or both teams, except for 1987, when the Detroit Red Wings faced the Toronto Maple Leafs.

 The rivalry caught fire in the late 1980s and early 1990s, when both teams had well-known stars such as Jeremy Roenick, Chris Chelios, and Ed Belfour for the Hawks and Brett Hull, Adam Oates, and Vincent Riendeau for the Blues; additionally, both played in old arenas (St. Louis Arena and Chicago Stadium) that were regarded as two of the loudest in the league.
 By coincidence, both were built in 1929 and both closed in 1994 to make way for new buildings.
 The Blackhawks moved across the street to the United Center, while the Blues moved into the Kiel Center.

 All six Sutter brothers would either play for the Blackhawks or Blues.
 In fact, left wingers Darryl and Brian spent their entire careers with Chicago and St. Louis respectively.
 They also became head coaches for the teams that they played.
 Brian also coached the Blackhawks for a short time.
 He won the Jack Adams Award with the Blues in 1991 and was the runner-up in 2002 with the Blackhawks.
 Duane and Brent would also play and end their careers with the Blackhawks although they never played together with Chicago.
 Twins Ron and Rich would play together at one point with the Blues when Ron got traded in 1992.
 Also, Rich is the only Sutter brother to play for the Blackhawks and Blues.
 This often created a brother versus brother match-up not only in the playoffs, but as well in the season division battles that both teams got involved in.